HectorRicardo/simple-music-app/README.md

 This means that your player has to be reachable/callable from outside of your app's code by these controllers.

 Android precisely provides a mechanism to make your player reachable from these external controllers.
-And for consistency, you should also use this mechanism to make your player controllable from internal controllers as well.
+For consistency, you should also use this mechanism to make your player controllable from internal controllers as well.

 This mechanism is the **media session**.

 A **media session** is a component into which we wrap the player so it is decoupled from the rest of the app.
-The controllers, whether they are internal or external, will call into this component to send commands to the player and receive updates from it.
+The controllers, whether they are internal or external, will call into the media session (instead of calling directly the player) to send commands to the player and receive updates from it.

 You wrap your player into and put it behind a media session, such that your player is totally insulated from the rest of your app.
-Now, communication to and from the player will happen exclusively through the media session.
-This means
+Now, communication to and from the player will happen exclusively through the media session:
-that:

   - Controllers wanting to reach your player have to do so via the media session.
 Controllers will send player commands to the media session, which